BinaryChaosTV/SARndbox/README.md

 		endsection
 	endsection

-then save the new file and exit from the text editor.

 As in Step 14, this will force `SARndbox` to start in full-screen mode, ensuring that the calibration created using `CalibrateProjector` exactly matches the one used in the actual AR Sandbox.
 In addition, the `inhibitScreenSaver` setting will prevent the screen from blanking if no keys are pressed, and the `mouseIdleTimeout 5.0` setting will hide the mouse cursor after five seconds of inactivity.
 To get the cursor back (for menu interactions etc.), simply move the mouse.
 Finally, the `WaterTool` section binds a tool to add or remove water to/from the entire AR Sandbox, by pressing "1" to rain, and "2" to drain.
 As previously, set the binding to whatever keys you prefer.

 #### Step 16: Create a Desktop Icon to Launch the AR Sandbox

-Starting the AR Sandbox may require typing a lengthy command line into a terminal window, which might get tedious.
-To simplify things, you can create a desktop icon to launch the AR Sandbox by simply double-clicking.
+You can create a desktop icon to launch the AR Sandbox.
 This is best done in two steps: first, create a shell script to launch the SARndbox application with all command line arguments; second, link that shell script to a desktop icon.
 To create a shell script, run in a terminal window:

 	xed ~/src/SARndbox-2.8/RunSARndbox.sh